CBD is a generally safe substance with few and minor side effects (1). But full-spectrum CBD can possibly make you tired.

 - Changes in appetite or weight

-So, theoretically, any form of CBD can make you tired.
+This means that any form of CBD can make you tired.
 However, these studies used ridiculously high daily doses of pure CBD — anywhere from 200 mg to as high as 50 mg per kg of body weight (equivalent to 4000 mg for someone who weighs 80 kg).

-It doesn’t take a rocket scientist to realize that this is far beyond what most people use.
+These doses are far beyond what most people use.
 The average person takes about 20-100 mg of CBD per day, which is much lower.

-Besides, the studies mentioned above used pure CBD isolate, which is different from full-spectrum CBD.
+Besides, the studies mentioned above used pure CBD (isolate), which is different from full-spectrum CBD.

 Similarly, 26% of the study participants who used CBD isolate reported severe side effects, compared to only 7% for full-spectrum CBD users.